DecLearn/declearn/docs/user-guide/client_sampling.md

 ### Available client sampling strategies

-- `DefaultClientSampler` : client sampler that always select all registered clients
+- `DefaultClientSampler` : client sampler that always select all registered clients.

 - `UniformClientSampler` : client sampler that randomly selects n clients among all following the uniform probability law.

-- `WeightedClientSampler` : client sampler that randomly selects n clients among all following a probability law built from user-provided weights (if there are two clients and client 1 has a weight of 1 and client 2 has a weight of 2 : then client 2 is twice as likely to be selected).
+- `WeightedClientSampler` : client sampler that randomly selects n clients among all following a probability law built from user-provided weights (if there are two clients, and client 1 has a weight of 1 where client 2 has a weight of 2 : then client 2 is twice as likely to be selected).

 - `CriterionClientSampler` : client sampler that selects the n clients that have